ccrafael/sha256_bf/README.md

 # Sha256
 This is a Cuda program to crack Java Spring Security passwords created by the deprecated StandardPasswordEncoder class.

-The digect made but that class generates a password with the following format:
+The digest made by that class generates a password with the following format:
 ```
-salt + sha256(salt + clear_password)
+salt + sha256_1024_iters(salt + clear_password)
 ```
 The salt has a 8 bytes length.

 The program uses bruteforce.
-It has an optimization when generating passwords that generate password with a character repetition limit.
+It has an optimization when generating passwords that generate the passwords with a character repetition limit.

 Java example of an encoded password using the above class:
 ```